 Wondering how to deal with returns when dropshipping from China?
 Then don’t forget to check out our other article here as well!

-The solution to this is simple: always ask for samples first, and once you start dropshipping using your chosen supplier.
+The solution to this is simple: always ask for samples first, and then you can start dropshipping using your chosen supplier.

 3. A lot of competition